Create a Website Account - Manage notification subscriptions, save form progress and more.

 No. We only accept employment applications for currently posted job vacancies.

-Yes, there are non-paid internship opportunities available for high school and college students throughout various departments.
+Yes!
+We offer non-paid internship opportunities for high school and college students throughout various departments.
 Please call 260-748-7019 for further information.

 After you have submitted your online application you will receive an online confirmation notice.

 Applicants will complete their applications online from any computer with internet access.
 After the closing date, Human Resources will screen all of the applications.
 Please note that a posting stops accepting applications at 12:01 am on the closing date.
 Therefore applications must be completed online and submitted by midnight on the day before the posted closing date.
+You can still submit an application after the closing date, but we can not guarantee that you will get an interview.
 The hiring department or Human Resources will contact the applicants that will be interviewed.

 City workers receive the following benefits: